Yusuf steers Fisherman to 43-run victory. Wins for HS Masters and SVC Grill Masters

-In the Open category, SVC All stars thumped Good Hope Hustlers by nine wickets.
-Good Hope Hustlers were skittled for 28 in 6.3 overs, batting first.
+In the Open category, SVC Allstars thumped Goodhope Hustlers by 9 wickets.
+Goodhope Hustlers were skittled for 28 in 6.3 overs, batting first.
 David Lukenauth captured 4-10 and Richard Latif 2-12.

 By Sir Ronald Sanders The Heads of Government of the independent member states of the Caribbean Community (CARICOM),... more